eduvpn/documentation/PORTAL_HA.md

 On your node(s) you run `deploy_fedora_v3_node.sh`.

-# MariaDB Installation
+# Database Configuration

-See instructions on how to install MariaDB [here](DATABASE.md), make sure you install it on a separate system from your VPN portal(s).
+See [this](DATABASE.md) on how to configure PostgreSQL or MariaDB.

 # Memcached Installation